openedx/frontend-build/docs/0002-js-environment-config.md

 # Follow-on work

 After getting this code committed to frontend-build, we'll want to consume it in frontend-platform.
 This will probably take the form of a new "configuration service" interface with two implementations: the existing `process.env`-based implementation packaged into a class, and a new `env.config`-based implementation.
 Cutting over from one to the other over time will have to be done in a backwards compatible way so that we can continue to support existing MFE builds.

+We expect that we'll also want to update https://github.com/edx/tubular to support this new mechanism.
+Operators who want to take advantage of it may need to update any repositories that contain their environment-specific configurations as well.